Top 10 Pros and Cons of Canvas from Instructure

 7. Customization and Personalization

 Canvas’s ability to be customized and personalized by educators is a standout feature.
 It allows instructors to tailor the learning environment to their teaching style and the specific needs of their students, creating a more engaging and practical educational experience.
+This flexibility extends beyond course design to include personalized grading rubrics, customizable assignment workflows, and adaptable communication preferences that align with diverse institutional policies.

 • Course Design Flexibility: Instructors can design courses to fit their unique teaching methods.